Vajirananavarorasa: Later years

+King Vajiravudh, Vajirañāṇavarorasa and government officials in front of the printing house of Wat Bowonniwet Vihara.

 After the accession of King Vajiravudh in 1910, Vajirañana was appointed Supreme Patriarch.
-In 1921, King Vajiravudh created the honorary title Phramahasamanachao for the Supreme Patriarch.
+In 1921, King Vajiravudh created the honorary title Phra Maha Samanachao for the Supreme Patriarch.
 Vajirañana continued his work in religious education, Sangha administration and scholarship.
 He breathed new life to the Council of Elders (Thera), founded by the Sangha Act of 1902.
 The Publication of Thalaeng kan khanasong [Announcement of Sangha Affairs] which spread rules for the whole Sangha within the country.
 In 1912, he created a new curriculum for Dhamma studies that does not require previous Pali studies.

 Between 1912 and 1917, Vajirañana travelled to the provinces of Siam to examine the situation of the Sangha.
 He later died of tuberculosis in Bangkok on 2 August 1921.